cloudmesh/classes/docs/source/course.rst

 Lesson 5 - Course Topics III
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Discussesion of the remainder of the available units:
+Discussion of the remainder of the available units:

 * X-Informatics Use Case: Web Search and Text Mining and their technologies
 * Technology for X-Informatics: PageRank